-Location plans are required for all planning applications.
-They are usually purchased in mapping data format and cost between £25-50.
-The mapping data can however be used to generate Site Layouts, and the Block Plans that are needed to show the proximity of new development to existing buildings.
-Click on examples below to enlarge.
+Location plans are usually purchased in CAD format and cost £25.20 including VAT for 2 hectares.
+The mapping data is used to generate Site Layouts and Block Plans that are needed to show the proximity of new “development” to existing buildings.

-3D Models can be used during the design process to test concepts of 3D massing, to communicate ideas to the planners and neighbours, and check for overshadowing. (see 3D Modelling page)
+3D Models can be used during the design process to test concepts of 3D massing, to communicate ideas to the planners and neighbours, and check for overshadowing. (see “Shadow Studies” on the 3D Modelling page)

 Conversion of Redundant Agricultural Buildings